orgua/shepherd_v2_planning/99_open_tasks.rst

 - is there a better power-path?
   - find reason for substractor (EMU-I)
   - why is uni-dir level switcher not on vdd-target -> it could get into undefined state
-- look for similar gps-module with external antenna support
 - draw digital version of float chart for power-stage
    - where is V_CREF coming from, or is it flowing backwards from VOC_SAMP?
-   - is there a possibility that (CV)-LDO drives against MPPT-Converter?
+   - is there a possibility that (CV)-LDO drives against MPPT-Converter in a unwanted state?

 Software - RealTime-Code